Skip to main content

 Contacting HMRC about tax credits

-The tax credits system closed on 5 April 2025, so no tax credit awards will continue after that date.
+The tax credits system closed on 5 April 2025, so no tax credit awards continue after that date.
 Most people will have been invited to claim either universal credit or pension credit.
 However, you may still need to contact HMRC to discuss your 2024/25 tax credits award, ongoing appeals and debt recovery issues.

 Content on this page: